 community health improvement planning process

 Also in 2010, the WCHD, along with the Oshkosh Health Services Division gathered over 30 community members to discuss and create a Community Health Improvement Plan (CHIP) to help address the health needs of the residents of the City of Oshkosh and the County of Winnebago.
-This CHIP is now being implemented by four of re:TH!NK's committees to accomplish its community goals:
+This CHIP was implemented by re:TH!NK's committees to accomplish its community goals:

 - Promote a healthy lifestyle throughout the lifespan